1942 Nickel Value (2026 Guide): Errors List, “D”, “S”, “P” & No Mint Mark Worth

 Date PlatformPrice Grade

-The market activity demonstrates its active market interest among collectors and related institutions.
+The market activity demonstrates active interest among collectors and institutions alike.

 Market Activity: 1942-P Silver Proof Nickel